lemonyte/wastebin/readme.md

 - [ ] Passwords for documents
 - [ ] Uploading folders or multiple files at once

+## Known issues

+- Ephemeral documents are the source of many problems and edge cases
+- Loading a document requires JavaScript, this was done to avoid making two requests to the server fetching the document

 ## Privacy

 When you install your own copy of Wastebin, all the data is stored in your own Deta Space.